Best Places to Visit in October

 • Consider a trip to Dinosaur National Monument in the early fall.
 There are many places and things to do, especially when the weather cools off.

 • The Yampa River State Park stretches 134 miles, beginning at Dinosaur National Monument and continuing to the Hayden Pump Station.
-This stretch includes 13 river access points, some of which have camping.
+This stretch features 13 river access points, some of which offer camping facilities.

 Scenic Drives in Northwest Colorado